 Remote monitoring of factory facilities can help ensure that compliance KPIs are visible and accessible.
 By communicating these KPIs, automating reports, and flagging issues early and often, IoT systems can also aid in the satisfaction of compliance measures.
 Along with productivity gains, inventory optimization, reduced maintenance costs, and improved employee safety, IoT systems can bolster compliance on multiple fronts and can enable organizations to create new KPIs that weren’t previously accessible.

-All of these IoT use cases are employed to reduce costs: financial, material, legal, temporal, and social.
+All of these IoT Applications are employed to reduce costs: financial, material, legal, temporal, and social.
 Factory automation is alive and well in this unfolding era of IoT, and for good reason.
 By generating valuable data around processes, IoT systems can quickly become the de facto place to start in order to improve processes intelligently and sustainably.